mdacach/rsync_rust/README.md

 ## Main idea

-User A has a initial file, let's call it `basis_file`.
+User A has an initial file.
+Let's call it `basis_file`.
-User B has made some changes to this file, and has its own version of it, let's call it `updated_file`.
+User B has made some changes to this file and has its own version of it.
+Let's call it `updated_file`.
 Now, User B wants to propagate its changes to User A, so they can both have the more recent file.

 One way of accomplishing that is for User B to send their file directly to User A: